Right And Wrong (2022)

 What do the words ‘right’ and ‘wrong’ mean in our society today?
-Are those words entirely subjective and therefore subject to too much individual interpretation to be really useful?
-Is there a real and unchanging standard that we can fall back upon to make the moral judgements that declare something to be right and something else to be wrong?
+Are those words entirely subjective?
+Are right and wrong subjected to too much individual interpretation to be really useful?
+Is there a real and unchanging standard that we can fall back upon in order to make the moral judgements that can declare something to be right and something else to be wrong?

-Today’s society seems to exalt the individual above the community and the minority above the majority.
-It apparently declares the right and ability of the individual to choose for themselves in moral matters.
+Today’s society seems to exalt the individual above the community, and values the minority above the majority.
+Today’s society apparently declares the right and ability of the individual to choose for themselves in moral matters.
 Whatever the individual believes is acceptable and unquestionable – or is it?
 “Do what thou will shall be the whole of the law”?
 Are moral right and moral wrong really merely a matter of opinion?
 And if so – whose opinion?

-We must begin by noting that right or wrong in this context is a quite separate question from the issue of legality or criminality.
-Therefore, the law itself cannot guide us in this.
+We must begin by noting that right or wrong in this context is a quite separate question from the issue of legality and criminality.
+Therefore, the law of the land itself cannot guide us in this matter.
 Indeed, if moral right and moral wrong are a matter of individual or group choice, then we could ask why we bother to have laws at all.

-We must, however, recognise that the moral judgements that people make may ultimately be enshrined in law if those moral judgements attract enough support.
-It is also true that a strict moral law provides a framework in which moral judgements can be made because the law is the law and the law must be upheld.
+We must also, however, recognise that the moral judgements that people make may ultimately be enshrined in law if those moral judgements attract enough popular support.
+It is also true that a strict moral law provides a fixed framework in which moral judgements can be made because the law is the law and the law must be upheld.

 For the humanist, ethics starts from what the individual wants, and the individual learns best from their own experience; for it is held that there is no good for the individual that is designated or provided, but rather that the individual must construct and test their own good.
 Yet this seemingly clear and simple approach is fraught with danger.